Esri/arcgis-experience-builder-sdk-resources/widgets/floating-layout/README.md

   restrict: () => true
 })
 ```
 4. Make your element resizable.
 You must deal with resize handlers by yourself.
-The framework only gives you the changes of the size but do nothing to your html element.
+The framework only gives you changes of size but does nothing to your HTML element.
 It's your duty to change the size of the layout item.
 ```
 bindResizeHandler(interactable, {
   layoutItemId,